Make Calls on Samsung Galaxy S4

 - 10.21 There is no Additional Settings when I go to Apps then Settings.
 Any work around?

 - 10.22 How many calls can be merged at one time?

 - 11 Comments

-A phone would not be considered as such if it has no ability to make calls.
+A phone cannot be a phone if it does not have the ability to make calls.
 The process for making calls with the Samsung Galaxy S4 is similar to calling on other Android phones.
-This VisiHow will show you how to do the make calls using the Samsung Galaxy S4, use speed dial for faster dialing, familiarize yourself with the phone's number prediction feature, find contacts, make an international call, and perform other necessary actions during a call.
+This VisiHow will show you how to do the make calls using the Samsung Galaxy S4.
+We will include how to use speed dial for faster dialing, how to familiarize yourself with the phone's number prediction feature, how to find contacts, how to make an international call, and how to perform other necessary actions regarding phone calls.

 Making calls on Samsung Galaxy S4[Edit]